 The bin directory in our Bash directory will store the executable files of the composite applications we will create.
 It is convention in many systems to store executable files in directories named bin as these files normally contain the binary representation of code.
 The composite applications we create will actually contain textual bash commands, but we fill follow this conventions.
 In the Windows operating systems, bin corresponds to the Program Files directory.

-External Operations Post-Quiz

 Linking Discovery TSV files in Bash*

 Change your directory to the TSVFiles subdirectory of the Bash directory in your home directory.